Dubbing styles explained: lip-sync, voiceover & narration

 But here’s the challenge – when your audience doesn’t speak the language, how do you make sure they still feel every beat, every joke, every twist?

-From the cinematic polish of lip-sync to the quick-fire efficiency of voiceover and the cultural familiarity of lectoring, each approach does a different job.
+From the cinematic polish of lip-sync to the quick-fire efficiency of voiceover and the cultural familiarity of narration, each approach does a different job.
 So, let’s break them down, side-by-side, so you can pick the dubbing style that works for your story – and your audience.

 Lip-sync dubbing: immersion that feels truly natural